He Jiong: Career

-In 1995, He hosted the show Big Pinwheel on CCTV-14, together with fellow host Liu Chunyan.
-In 1998, after receiving recognition for his work on the CCTV, He, along with Li Xiang, began hosting the variety show Happy Camp, in what would become one of the most successful shows produced by the Hunan Broadcasting System, and one of the most popular shows in Chinese television history.
+In 1995, He, under the nickname "Brother Thumb" (大拇哥), hosted the children's television show Big Pinwheel on CCTV-1 together with fellow host Liu Chunyan.
+In 1998, after receiving recognition for his work on the CCTV, He, along with Li Xiang, began hosting Hunan TV's variety show Happy Camp, in what would become one of the most successful shows produced by the Hunan Broadcasting System, and one of the most popular shows in Chinese television history.

 For the next few years, He established himself as one of the most prominent hosts in Mainland China, simultaneously hosting variety shows, music shows, cooking contests, and New Years Galas for Hunan, Beijing, and CCTV.
 In 2004, He debuted as a singer with the album Keyi Ai (Chinese: 可以爱), featuring Gardenia in Blossom as the main single.
 In 2005, He starred as the main character in the historical drama Emperor Zheng De.
 In 2006, He was cast for the Stan Lai stage play Secret Love for the Peach Blossom Spring.
 The same year, the introduction of Du Haitao and Wu Xin into mainstream media led to the establishment of the Happy Family, consisting of He, Xie Na, Li Weijia, Du, and Wu.

 In 2007, He hosted the Chinese singing competition Super Boy, a spin-off of the show Super Girl, a competition that encouraged millions of Chinese netizens to democratically vote for progression in the show.
 The following year, He hosted the first three episodes of the talk show Day Day Up, taking over for fellow host Wang Han.
 In 2009, He, along with Wang, hosted the second season of Super Girl.

 In 2013, He, together with the Happy Family, starred in the comedy film Bring Happiness Home.
 Since 2015, He has hosted the cooking show Go Fridge, a spin-off of Please Take Care of My Refrigerator, with Jackson Wang of Got7.
 The same year, He made his film director debut with the teen romance Forever Young, a film based on his debut single Gardenia in Blossom.
 In March 2016, He featured as a permanent cast on the variety program Who's the Murderer.
 Since 2017, together with Henry Lau and Huang Lei, He has been a cast member for the reality show Back to Field, a show that featured the simplistic lifestyles away from city centers.
 In 2019, He began hosting the reality show An Exciting Offer.

-In 2020, He ranked 53rd on Forbes China Celebrity 100 list.

 In 2022, following the unexpected closure of the show Happy Camp, which marked the end of its 24-year run, He began hosting Hello, Saturday as its replacement program.

 He Jiong currently holds the Guinness World Record as the most-followed male celebrity on the Chinese social media platform Weibo, with over 115 million followers, as of February 2023.